endojs/endo/packages/ses/docs/lockdown.md

 **Background**: The error stacks shown by many JavaScript engines are voluminous.
-They contain many stack frames of functions in the infrastructure, that is usually irrelevant to the programmer trying to disagnose a bug.
+They contain many stack frames of functions in the infrastructure, that is usually irrelevant to the programmer trying to diagnose a bug.
 The SES-shim's `console`, under the default `consoleTaming` option of `'safe'`, is even more voluminous&mdash;displaying "deep stack" traces, tracing back through the [eventually sent messages](https://github.com/tc39/proposal-eventual-send)